 The most famous proponent of the cowbell is Cary Strukel, who is known as "The Cowbell Kid."
 Strukel can be seen at most home games sitting in right field and wearing some kind of costume, typically topped with a neon colored wig (like former JOHN 3:16 banner guy Rollen Stewart) or Viking horns.
 The cowbells are rung most prominently when the opposing batter has two strikes, when the opposing fans try to chant, and when the Rays make a good play.

-The Rays' mascot is not a ray, but a cat named D.J.
-Kitty.
 The Rays have a "mascot race" between people dressed as Pepsi products: Pepsi, Pepsi Max, Aquafina and Sierra Mist.
-I guess they didn't want Diet Pepsi, figuring, being on a diet, he'd be in better shape, and thus have an unfair advantage.
+I guess they didn't want Diet Pepsi in the race, figuring, being on a diet, he'd be in better shape, and thus have an unfair advantage.

 After the Game.
 Downtown St. Petersburg is not an especially high-crime area, and, as I said, Rays fans do not get violent.
 You might get a little bit of verbal if you're wearing Yankee gear, but it won't get any worse than that.